erajasekar/erajasekar.github.io/_posts/2020-12-31-how-to-publish-blog-from-notion.md

 ### Setting up GitHub Pages.

 * Go to your project's settings tab.
-* Scroll to GitHub pages secion.
+* Scroll to GitHub pages section.
 * Under source select branch as `master` and folder as `/docs`.
-* To use custom domain, enter YOUR DOMAIN NAME under custom domain and click Save.

 ### Publishing blog.

 Once I add/update blog content in Notion, I use the below script for publishing.
+You can copy this to script `publish.sh` and run it using `./publish.sh <YOUR COMMIT MESSAGE>`

 ```bash
 notablog generate .